jhormantasayco/laravel-searchzy/README.md

     use Searchzy;

     /**
-     * The attributes that are searchable.
+     * The attributes that are searchable via property.
      *
      * @var array
      */